bradx3/quinc/README.md

+# quinc...

-# quinc is abandoned.
+is abandoned.

 It was mainly an experiment for a project at work, and we ended up moving in a different direction.
 May as well leave it here for posterity...

 # quinc